jamesrharwood/thesis/chapters/behaviour_change/EQUATOR_workshops.md

-# Introduction (Target: 1500)

-::: {.SRQR data="Item 3.
-Problem Formulation: Description and significance of the problem/phenomenon studied; review of relevant theory and empirical work; problem statement."}

-My thematic synthesis, survey review, website review, and journal audit generated many hypotheses to explain the limited impact of reporting guidelines.
-My next question was: what can we, the reporting guideline community, do to address these influences?
-I wanted to begin including other members of the reporting guideline community.
-My objective was to gather ideas, and I hoped that capturing perspectives from different stakeholders would generate more ideas compared to if I worked alone.
-I also hoped that by including the community in my work I could somehow bring them along on the journey, cultivate buy-in, and increase the chances that my work would lead to change.

-## Working through the Behaviour Change Wheel with the UK EQUATOR Center (Target: 1000)

-I expected the Behaviour Change Wheel to be useful in turning a list of barriers into a list of ideas.
 In their book (@michieBehaviourChangeWheel2014), Michie et al. provide worksheets that guide you through the process of defining the behaviour you are interested, diagnosing barriers in terms of the underlying behavioural drivers, and selecting intervention components.
 Specifically, these worksheets help you:

 1. define the problem in behavioural terms,
 2. identify which behaviours could bring about the desired change and selecting one to focus on,